necmigunduz/product_design_instructions/design_instructions.md

 # Instructions for Building a Simple Sign Up Page

 This is a file providing instructions on how to build a simple signup page.
-Colors, layout of page, progamming languages to be used in this signup page project is to be provided in this file.
+Colors, layout of page, progamming languages, and functionalities to be used in this signup page project is to be provided in this file.

 ## Programming languages to be used